 How To Define Depression

-Depression can be defined as a mental illness that usually involves a persistently low mood and a lack of interest in usual activities, among other physical and psychological symptoms.
-There can be many types of depression, such as major depressive disorder, persistent depressive disorder, premenstrual dysphoric disorder, bipolar depression, postpartum depression, seasonal affective disorder, and psychotic depression.
-Therapy is often used to treat various types of depression, and it can be effective when administered in person or online.
+While people tend to use the word “depressed” to describe their day-to-day sadness, depression is a diagnosable mental illness that usually involves a persistently low mood, a lack of interest in usual activities, and difficulty making decisions, among other physical and psychological symptoms.
+There can be many types of depression, such as those related to major depressive disorder, persistent depressive disorder, premenstrual dysphoric disorder, bipolar depression, postpartum depression, seasonal affective disorder, and psychotic depression.
+Mental health services like therapy are often used to treat various types of depression, and therapy can be effective when administered in person or online.

 What is depression?

 By definition, depression is generally a common but serious mental illness that can impair a person’s daily functioning by causing persistent sadness and a loss of interest in previously enjoyed activities.
-Those living with depression often lack the energy to complete their day-to-day responsibilities and may find it harder to live life as usual because their negative thoughts and feelings may be unrelenting.
+Those living with this mental illness often lack the energy to complete their day-to-day responsibilities and may find it harder to live life as usual because their negative thoughts and feelings may be unrelenting.

 Symptoms of depression

 Like any mental health disorder, depression is usually defined by a group of specific symptoms.
-According to the DSM-5 (a comprehensive manual for diagnosing mental disorders), depression can be indicated by the presence of any five of these symptoms continuously over a two-week period:
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), depression can be indicated by the presence of any five of these symptoms continuously over a two-week period:

 It can be important to note that these symptoms must be present for an extended time to receive a diagnosis of depression.